threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/packages.md

  path_location = "frontend"
  ```

- We can also define bottle server to start in the toml file like in the following example
+ We could also define bottle server to start in the toml file like in the following example

  ```
  [[bottle_servers]]